ShahidYousuf/documan_api/README.md

 + [Django Rest Framework](https://www.django-rest-framework.org/)
 + [SQLite](https://www.sqlite.org/index.html)

+> ℹ️: **For Demo and Test Purposes**: Please use .txt file uploads.
+Once interacted with, these files are appended with action log text lines.

 ### Steps to run the application on your local machine
 ```bash
 virtualenv <name_python_env> -p python3.10